 CEO weekly support session

-Our regular session for CEOs.
+Our regular session for CEOs will be hosted by Visionary’s own Chief Executive, Fiona Sandford.
 Some sessions will be open sessions with no agenda and others themed sessions.
 Dates and details of themed sessions to be confirmed.

 Children, Young People and Families Peer Support Forum